Subgoal-Based Explanations for Unreliable Intelligent Decision Support Systems: IDS in Restaurant Planning Domain

 \subsection{Generating Subgoal-Based Explanations}

-Given a set of subgoals $\langle g_{1}...g_{n}\rangle$, we employ a post-hoc search to map actions $\langle a_{0}...a_{n}\rangle$ within $\pi$ with a corresponding subgoal $g_{i} \in G$.
+Given a set of subgoals $\langle g_{0}...g_{n}\rangle$ (defined a priori), we employ a post-hoc search to map actions $\langle a_{0}...a_{n}\rangle$ within $\pi$ with a corresponding subgoal $g_{i} \in G$.
 In our work, subgoals are defined as the designated meal for which an action $a$ is being performed.
-To present $\mathcal{E_{SB}}$ in a manner understandable by novice users, we leverage natural language.
-We parse each $a$ output in $\pi$ for the contextual information the action $a$ is acting upon.
+To present $\mathcal{E_{SB}}$ in a manner understandable by novice users, we leverage templated, natural language.
+We parse each action $a$ output in $\pi$ to retrieve the contextual information that action $a$ is acting upon.
 In our work, the contextual information corresponds to the \textit{ingredient(s)} the action would be applied on or the \textit{location} the action would be applied to.
 In this manner, we template our explanation as follows, \textit{``$\langle$action$\rangle$ the $\langle$ingredients \slash location$\rangle$ for $\langle g_{i}(a)\rangle$"}.

-Table \ref{tab:Exps} provides example explanations of our $\mathcal{E_{SB}}$ explanations in comparison to action suggestions, $a_{IDS}$, and causal link chain explanations $\mathcal{E_{CLC}}$.
-A causal link $l$ is defined as (${s\rightarrow}_{p}$ $s'$) which denotes that preconditions $p$ of a future plan step $s'$ are met by the effects of the current plan step $s'$ \cite{seegebarth2012making}.
+We compare our subgoal explanations, $\mathcal{E_{SB}}$, to notable baselines from prior work: action suggestions, $a_{IDS}$, and causal link chain explanations \cite{seegebarth2012making}, $\mathcal{E_{CLC}}$, from the XAIP community.
+A causal link $l$ is defined as (${s\rightarrow}_{p}$ $s'$) where $p$ denotes the set of preconditions for future plan step(s) $s'$ that are met by the effects of the current plan step $s$ \cite{seegebarth2012making}.
 Thus $\mathcal{E_{CLC}}$ justify the action $a$ in the current plan step by indicating the set of satisfied causal links $l \in L$.
 Alternatively, $a_{IDS}$ models the default output of current IDS systems.